IMPORTANT Website terms of use and cookie statement

 The 35 hours are calculated as the minimum time someone needs to spend maintaining skills and competence.
 It relates to one’s status as a chartered architect, rather than the number of hours one may or may not work.
 35 hours per year equates to 45 minutes per week.

-It can be difficult to do or access structured CPD when you are on maternity leave.
-However, informal learning is advised, when and where it can be fitted in.
+If you are able or feel like it, you might think about informal learning is advised, when and where it can be fitted in.
 This should enable you to be ready to practice when you return.
-You can also find online content on RIBA Academy.
+You can also find free, short online content on RIBA Academy.

 Only fully retired members who are not working in any professional or advisory capacity are exempt.